univention/univention-corporate-server/doc/manual/index.rst

 Introduction
 ************

+Welcome to the Manual for users and administrators of Univention Corporate Server (UCS).
+This document is for system administrators who operate UCS.

 .. _introduction-what-is-ucs:

 What is Univention Corporate Server?
 ====================================

 Univention Corporate Server (UCS) is a Linux-based server operating system for the operation and administration of IT infrastructures for companies and authorities.
-UCS implements an integrated, holistic concept with consistent, central administration and can ensure the operation of all the components in an interrelated security and trust context, the so-called UCS domain.
-At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can be integrated in existing environments.
+UCS implements an integrated, holistic concept with consistent, central administration.
+It can ensure the operation of all the components in an interrelated security and trust context, the so-called UCS domain.
+At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can integrate with existing environments.

-UCS consists of reliable open source software tried and tested in organizations of different sizes.
-These software components are integrated together via the |UCSUMS|.
+UCS consists of reliable open source software, tried and tested in organizations of different sizes.
+UCS integrates these software components through the |UCSUMS|.
 This allows the integration and administration of the system in both simple and complex distributed or virtualized environments.

 The central functions of UCS are:

-* Flexible and extensive identity/infrastructure management for the central administration of servers, workstations, users and their permissions, server applications and web services
+* Flexible and extensive identity/infrastructure management
+  for the central administration of servers, workstations, users, and their permissions, server applications and web services.

-* Services for integrating the management of existing Microsoft Active Directory domains or even the provision of such services as an alternative for Microsoft-based server systems
+* Services for integrating the management of existing Microsoft Active Directory domains or even the provision of such services as an alternative for Microsoft-based server systems.

-* App Center for simple installation and management of extensions and applications
+* App Center for simple installation and management of extensions and applications.

-* Comprehensive features for the operation of virtualized systems (e.g. running a Windows or Linux operating systems) in either the cloud of on locally running UCS systems

-* Network and intranet services for administration of DHCP and DNS
+* Network and intranet services for administration of DHCP and DNS.

-* File and print services
+* File and print services.

-* Computer administration and monitoring
+* Computer administration and monitoring.

-* Mail services
+* Mail services.

-These functions are provided by different software packages in Univention Corporate Server and are handled in detail in the course of this handbook.
-Basically, the software packages contained in UCS can be assigned to the following three main categories:
+Different software packages in UCS provide these functions covered in detail throughout this manual.
+Basically, the software packages contained in UCS belong to one of the following main categories:

 1. Base system

 2. UCS management system with |UCSUMC| modules

-3. Univention App Center, allowing the installation of further components and applications of other software vendors
+3. Univention App Center,
+   allowing the installation of further components and applications of other software vendors

-The *base system* encompasses the operating system of the UCS Linux distribution maintained by Univention and based on Debian GNU/Linux.
-It largely includes the same software selection as Debian GNU/Linux as well as additional tools for the installation, updating and configuration of clients and servers.
+The *base system* encompasses the operating system of the UCS Linux distribution maintained by Univention, and based on Debian GNU/Linux.
+It largely includes the same software selection as Debian GNU/Linux, as well as, additional tools for the installation, updating, and configuration of clients and servers.

-The |UCSUMS| realizes a single point of administration where the accounts of all domain members (users, groups, and hosts) and services such as DNS and DHCP are managed in a single directory service.
-Core components of the management system are the services OpenLDAP (directory service), Samba (provision of domain, file and print services for Windows), Kerberos (authentication and single sign on), DNS (network name resolution) and SSL/TLS (secure transmission of data between systems).
-It can be used either via a web interface (|UCSUMC| modules) or in the command line and in individual scripts.
-The UCS management system can be extended with APIs (application programming interfaces) and provides a flexible client-server architecture which allows changes to be transferred to the involved systems and be activated there.
+The |UCSUMS| realizes a single point of administration where a single directory service manages the accounts of all domain members, such as users, groups, and hosts, and services, such as DNS, and DHCP.
+Core components of the management system are the following services:

+* OpenLDAP for the directory service

+* Samba for provision of domain, file and print services for Windows

+* Kerberos for authentication and single sign-on

+* DNS for network name resolution

+* TLS for secure data transmission between systems

+You can use UCS through a web interface, the |UCSUMC| modules, or in the command line and in individual scripts.
+You can extend the UCS management system with APIs (application programming interfaces).
+UCS provides a flexible client-server architecture which transfers changes to the involved systems and activates them there.

-Additional components from Univention and other manufacturers can be installed using the App Center.
-They expand the system with numerous functions such as groupware, document management and services for Windows, meaning that they can also be run from a UCS system and administrated via the UCS management system.
+You can install additional components from Univention and other manufacturers through the App Center.
+They expand the system with numerous functions such as groupware, document management, and services for Windows, meaning that you can also operate them on a UCS system and administer them through the UCS management system.

 .. _introduction-overview-ucs: